Metabolic Energy and Motivation – How Neurotransmitters Regulate Mental Focus and Fatigue

 But as the task continues and the brain has less and less energy, FMθ plateaus or drops, allowing DMN activity to rise and focus to decline.
 (Kok, A 2022), (Westbrook, A.. & Beaver, T. S, 2016), (Wascher, et al, 2013), (Scheeringa, R. 2008)

-I believe we should use that insight.
+And I believe we should use these insights.

 We should start managing our mental energy, just as one would manage physical energy.
-After a tough run, one would feel tired at relax on the couch for an extended period of time before doing squats in the gym.
+After a tough run, one would feel tired and relax on the couch for an extended period of time before doing squats in the gym.

 References: